ranvis/php-ext-cbor/README.md

   To handle arrays/maps/tags, at least 1 depth is required.

 - `max_size`: (default:`65536`; range: `0`..`0xffffffff`)
-  Maximum number of elements to process for array and map when decoding.
+  Maximum number of elements to process for definite-length array and map when decoding.

-See "Supported Tags" below for the following option:
+See "Supported Tags" below for the following options:

 - `string_ref`:
   - Encode: default: `false`; values: `bool` | `'explicit'`